owowed/oxi/README.md

 ## How to Use

 The main build of the package is available in the `dist` branch.
-This branch will automatically be updated each time a release is published.
+This branch will automatically update each time a release is published.

 To use this package, simply add the following lines to your userscript header: